Electronic: From Kraftwerk to The Chemical Brothers

 Evoking the experience of being in a club, the exhibition will transport you through the people, art, design, technology and photography that have been capturing and shaping the electronic music landscape.

-Celebrate 50 years of legendary group Kraftwerk with a half-hour long 3D show.
+Celebrate 50 years of legendary group Kraftwerk with a 3D show.
 Step into the visual world of The Chemical Brothers for one of their legendary live shows, as visuals and lights interact to create a new three-dimensional experience by Smith & Lyall – featuring Grammy Award-winning track 'Got to Keep On'.

 Age guidance 12+